aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 - `description`: the human-facing description of what the variable does or represents.
 - `default`: the default value of the variable
 - `type`: the data type of the variable, default is string.
+- `sensitive`: a boolean type, where if you pass `true`, then it marks the variable and sensitive and will mask its value when outputted.

 ```hcl
 variable "instance_type" {